GCTC-NTGC/TalentCloud/README.md

 Files in the `public/` folder must never be modified directly.
 Instead, modify files in the `resources/assets/` folder, and then run `npm run dev` or `npm run prod` to compile these assets to the `public/` folder.

-See the documentation for more details: https://laravel.com/docs/5.5/mix See below for installing `npm`:
+See the documentation for more details: laravel.com/docs/5.5/mix See below for installing `npm`:

-First download the applicable package here ; https://nodejs.org/en/
+First download the applicable package here: nodejs.org/en/

 Then after installation completes, restart your computer and open Powershell.
 Navigate to your TalentCloud directory.